-Therefore, to calculate the volume of heating oil an average UK home uses in a year, we simply divide the total energy expenditure (in this example 26,000 kWh), by the amount of energy in one litre of kerosene; 10.35 kWh.
+Divide the total energy expenditure (in this example 26,000 kWh), by the amount of energy in one litre of kerosene; 10.35 kWh

-This equals 2,512 litres of heating oil, or 2 – 3 tanks; about what we would expect to deliver to an average-sized property in a year.
+This is about what we would expect to deliver to an average-sized property in a year.

 Next, we need to consider seasonality, because even the coldest person doesn’t have their heating on all year round.

-Dividing 26,000 by 180 gives us the amount of energy used by your home every day it is on.
-This equals 144.44 kWh.
+Dividing 26,000 by 180 gives us the amount of energy used by your home every day it is on